Espiritismo: Puerto Rican Indigenous Espiritismo

-Puerto Rican Espiritismo shares many similarities in its origins to Cuban Espiritismo.
-The religious movement encountered many setbacks in its early years in Puerto Rico.
+Puerto Rican Espiritismo shares multiple similarities in its origins to Cuban Espiritismo.
+The religious movement encountered a number of setbacks in its early years in Puerto Rico.
 Those who were caught practicing it were punished by the government and ostracized by the Catholic Church.
 Allan Kardec's books made their way into the country and were received well by the educated class.
 The movement grew, despite roadblocks designed to prevent its spread in the country.
 There were two divisions within Puerto Rican Espiritismo.
 The first division was a middle class movement, which utilized the Kardecian methods in an attempt to enhance the development of the country.
 The other division applied towards to lower classes in both the rural and urban settings.
-This division is known as "Indigenous Espiritismo" and is synonymous to Puerto Rico and is the most popular in the country.
+This division is known as "Indigenous Espiritismo" and is synonymous to Puerto Rico, and is the most popular in the country.

 Puerto Rican White Table Espiritismo follows the same ritual practices as found in Cuba.
 The attempt to achieve spiritual communication through a medium was widely practiced all over the island.

 The practice of Indigenous Espiritismo would eventually begin to form in the lower classes of Puerto Rico.
-Unlike White Table Espiritismo this practice incorporates Taino healing methods.
-A medicine man known as a bohique can pray to spirits, and use tobacco, massages, and magic to cure ills.
+Unlike White Table Espiritismo this practice incorporates Taíno healing methods.
+A medicine man known as a bohique can pray to spirits, and use tobacco, massages and magic to cure ills.
 The folk medicines of Spaniards and African peoples are also incorporated.
 Espiritismo branches emerged on the island.
 Such branches include: Creolized Spiritism, Espiritismo Cruzado, and Espiritismo Kardeciano, which holds the strict philosophy of Kardecian teachings.
 Later on, in the early 1900s, people began to immigrate to the island from Haiti, Cuba, and the Dominican Republic.
-Now Puerto Rico already had many forms of Espiritismo.
-However, when practitioners of Cuban Santeria, Haitian Voudou, or Dominican 21 Divisiones saw similar traits in these practices, they began to mix along with the Espiritismo Criollo and Mesa Blanca to Form Sanse, a form of Espiritismo highly influenced by Haitian, Dominican, and Taino spiritual traditions, like Vudù.
-And Santerismo which was highly influenced from both Cuban Santeria, Espiritismo Cruzado (Cruzao), and Palo Mayombe religions.
+Now Puerto Rico already had multiple forms of Espiritismo.
+However, when practitioners of Cuban Santería, Haitian Voudou or Dominican 21 Divisiones saw similar traits in these practices, they began to mix along with the Espiritismo Criollo and Mesa Blanca to form Sanse, a form of Espiritismo highly influenced by Haitian, Dominican and Taíno spiritual traditions, like Vudù, and Santerismo, which was highly influenced from both Cuban Santería, Espiritismo Cruzado (Cruzao) and Palo Mayombe religions.